RSaintJr/RSaintJr/README.md

 <br/>

-- 🌱 I’m currently learning Java, PHP and C
+- 🌱 I’m currently learning Java, PHP and C++

 - 🎮 Ask me anything about games and manga